Last Updated on November 11, 2025 by Maryam Siddiqui

 Lobster, prawns, clams, and crab often serve as luxurious starters or main courses.
 In coastal regions, fresh fish and shellfish are prepared in a variety of ways.

-In many households, preparing dishes together is a cherished tradition and an integral part of Spanish culture.
-Dishes range from simple grilled prawns to elaborate stews with special regional flavors.
+In many Spanish households, cooking together is a cherished tradition and an essential part of the holiday spirit.
+The dishes can range from simple grilled prawns to rich, flavorful stews infused with regional touches.

 Cava